opengeostat/pygslib/doc/source/Tutorial.rst

 -  create a block model object ``pygslib.blockmodel.Blockmodel``
 -  fill the mineralized domain with blocks

-In PyGSLIB we use percent blocks, similar to GEMS ®.
-In the future we will implement subcell style, similar to Surpac ®, using Adaptive Mesh Refinement (AMR).
+In PyGSLIB we use percent blocks, similar to GEMS.
+In the future we will implement subcell style, similar to Surpac, using Adaptive Mesh Refinement (AMR).

 Blocks are stored in the class member ``bmtable``, this is a Pandas